| GENERAL INFO (Jump to Diary)|

-Gori is a biter city we passes, then it turn real rural.
-The road narrows down, and the first trucks start to show.
-One minibus have a entire haystack on the roof, while most look rather familiar.
-The shops along the road sell watermelons for ten kilometres, then hammocks, birdsnests and beach-chairs for another ten kilometres.
-The it is bread, followed by pottery and honey.
-The characteristic cross shaped churches are everywhere, some dating 1000 yea back.
+Gori is a bigger city we passes, then it turn real rural.
+The road narrows down, and the first trucks start to show down the rest of the traffic.
+One minibus have a entire haystack on the roof, while most cars look rather familiar.
+The shops along the road sell watermelons for ten kilometres, then hammocks, birdsnests and beach-chairs for another ten kilometre stretches.
+Then it is bread, followed by pottery and honey.
+The characteristic cross shaped churches are everywhere, some dating 1000 years back - or more.

 We pass two passes, one offering a great view to the

 lowlands.
-Where we started on the yellow plain, it is now dense beach, oak
+Where we started on the yellow plain, it is now dense beech, oak

-and other leaf-trees that dominates.
+and other leaf-trees which dominates.
 Some of the beech forests look so much

 Abies completely dominates.

 The entire valley and the sides are one big grit of minor trails, one more destroyed than the next.
-Amazingly enough, my GPS recognises most of these gravel trails .
+Amazingly enough, my GPS recognises most of these gravel trails.
 Never the less, I fear driving around here by my self, finding the teams and back home.
-I have no problem with the destroyed trails, the river crossings and the 45 degree climbs, but navigating and remembering where which location actually is, might cause me problems.
+I have no problem with the destroyed trails, the river crossings and the 45 degree climbs, but navigating and remembering where which location actually is, might cause me problems in the beginning.

-We find the scattered houses, called the village of Ukeshi, and the drying barn we are going to fill.
-We are supposed to collect 125-150 ton of cones within the next 14 days, with the help of 70 locals.
+We find the scattered houses, known as the village of Ukeshi, and the drying barn we are going to fill.
+We are supposed to collect hundreds of ton of cones within the next 14 days, with the help of some 70 locals.
 Next to the barn is a metal house, filled with ropes, brand new climbing harness and other safety gear.
-Here, we also find the tractor-like tires fro our 4WD.
-We put them on, and head back to the huge house we have rented.
-A local woman have made us fried potatoes, and they are served with local cheese and tasty tomatoes.
+Here, we also find the tractor-like tires for our 4WD.
+We put them on, and head back to the huge house, we have rented.
+A local woman have made us fried potatoes, and they are served with local nice fresh cheese and tasty tomatoes.

 As we wait for the first bags to be filled, I botanises a bit.
 Here are quite some interesting plants, some familiar like the succulents, other strange cousins to elder and thistles.
 The younger Christmas trees, growing underneath the huge ones, seems to grow extremely slow: Here, it seems like two centimetres is the average, while those in the sun can manage 30 or more each year.